 - Bottle stopper is not universal

-Traditional bottle fillers are inexpensive and are usually used to transfer from primary fermentation to a bottle.
+Traditional bottle fillers are inexpensive and are usually used to transfer from primary fermentation to a bottle or growler.
 If you are going to transfer from secondary, they may be difficult to regulate CO2 pressure, fill level, and may result in foaming.

-My Vote for Best Counter Pressure Bottle Filler
+What is the Best Counter Pressure Bottle Filler?

-For a home and small batch brewing, I recommend the Counter Pressure Bottle Filler by Midwest Homebrewing.
+For home and small-batch brewing, I recommend the WilliamsWarn Bottle Filler.
 The stand is very helpful as you’ll want to reduce the chances of knocking over your beer and it provides a good foundation for top end pressure.